Pembroke Center

 Marie J. Langlois became a trustee emerita of the Corporation in 2007 having previously served as trustee and vice chancellor of the University since 1998.
 She served as a member of the Board of Fellows from 1992 to 1998, as a member of the Board of Trustees from 1980 to 1985, and as a trustee and treasurer of the University from 1988 to 1992.
 She received an A.B. from Brown in 1964 and a master's of business administration from Harvard University in 1967.
 Ms. Langlois is a retired managing director of Washington Trust Investors, and serves on the boards of directors of the Rhode Island Foundation, Lifespan, Salve Regina University, Rhode Island Philharmonic and Music School, and Rhode Island Public Radio.

 Each year the Pembroke Center awards this prize for a dissertation in areas related to women's, gender, and/or sexuality studies or feminist analysis.
-If you wish to nominate a dissertation, please email the following to Pembroke_Center@brown.edu by 1:00 pm on the current nomination date: Tuesday, April 30, 2024.
+Applications are closed for 2024.
+In 2025, if you wish to nominate a dissertation, please email the following to Pembroke_Center@brown.edu by 1:00 pm on the nomination date named on this page (usually late April).

 • A nominating letter including a brief description of the dissertation